jaredevans/Easy-Transcribe-Video/README.md

 This simple tool lets you **automatically create free subtitles** for your videos — even if the video is in a foreign language.
 It generates:

 - ✅ A `.srt` subtitles file (usable in most video players)
-- ✅ A new video file with subtitles already embedded (perfect for sharing)
+- ✅ A new video file with subtitles already embedded

 Everything runs **locally on your Mac** — no internet transcription services required.
 Download the zip file from the **release** located on the right side of this page then unzip it.